 If your RC4 Wireless technology requires servicing after the first year, our regular shop rate will apply and parts will be billed at nominal costs.
 You pay the shipping charges both ways.
-Service work is guaranteed for thirty days, during which our fast-turn policy applies.
+Service work is guaranteed for thirty days, during which our fast-turn policy (with free shipping) applies.